 The biggest downside on one end is that file size is not so forgiving on the GoPro Max and you would require a pretty hefty computer setup to compile and render it completely, on the other side, you get an Action Camera capable of shooting in 5.2K!!!!

-If better image quality is your first priority and you don’t mind having a fixed focal length lens, then the SeaLife DC2000 is something you might want to give a shot.
+If a high image quality is your first priority and you don’t mind having a fixed focal length lens, then the SeaLife DC2000 is something you might want to give a shot.
 On its own, without the housing, the DC2000 can go up to 18m/ 60ft underwater.
 And when you put it in its included housing case, those numbersÂ toll up to 60m / 200ft.Â

 The Sealife DC2000 comes equipped with a 1″-type, 20 Megapixel sensor and a 31mm equivalent F1.8 lens.
 Image quality is remarkably better on the Sealife than the rest of the waterproof cameras in the same group.
-Whatâ€™s more is that Raw is supported making you get the most out of the focal lens of this camera.
+Whatâ€™s more is that Raw is supported allowing you to get the most out of the focal lens of this camera.

 The only downside here is that you won’t find GPS, super-close macro mode or even 4K video on the DC2000.
-Battery life is also very poor if you compare it to the other cameras in the price range but if you’re that â€œnicheâ€ diver whose first priority is ‘focus’ on image quality, then nothing can beat the DC2000 in the group and that is why we have listed this in our list of best waterproof cameras of year 2020.
+Battery life is also sketchy if you compare it to the other cameras in the price range.
+However if you’re that â€œnicheâ€ diver whose first priority is to ‘focus’ on image quality, then nothing can beat the DC2000 in the group and that is why we have listed this in our list of best waterproof cameras.Â

 Panasonic opposing Olympus, which reduced the resolution on its TG-5, has thought of going the opposite direction, increasing the pixel count on the TS7/FT7 to 20.4MP which is way better from 16.1MP in the TS5 / FT5.

 Lens coverage on this one is kind of the same as its predecessor with a minor change here and there.
 The Panasonic Lumix FT7 / TS7 offers a 4.6x zoom range that covers 28-128mm.
 Whatâ€™s missing though is the Leica branding but still is one of the best waterproof cameras available in the market.Â

 The 1,170k-dot, 0.2-inch display on the Lumix FT7 / TS7 obviously isnâ€™t the largest in the market but it surely does offer a useful alternative to those who donâ€™t like shooting with the rear display, especially in bright light.

 The Ricoh WG-60 comes with some pretty strong and â€œtoughâ€ credentials up itâ€™s sleeve.
-First, it’s waterproof to a depth of whopping 14m/45.9ft and Second, this bad boy is shockproof from a fall of roughly up to 1.6m/5.2ft, while technically being able to withstand a force of up to 100kg/220lbs according to the company.
+First, it’s waterproof to a depth of whopping 14m/45.9ft and Second, this striking looking camera is shockproof from a fall of roughly up to 1.6m/5.2ft, while technically being able to withstand a force of up to 100kg/220lbs according to the company.

 Â The Ricoh WG-60 is also dust-proof, and can easily operate in temperatures down to around minus 10Â°C/14Â°F which is impressive.
 I dropped the camera by accident on to concrete from waist high an it landed intact with a gentle thud.

 The 5x optical zoom on the Ricoh WG-60 has a much broader focal zoom range, ranging from 28-140mm, while also packing six LED macro lights dotted all-round the front of the lens barrel on the Ricoh WG-60 to make it able of delivering bright and uniformed lighting around the subject ideal especially for shooting underwater subjects.

 The macro lights here has one more benefit, it provides other useful functions too, such as the LED Light mode, that allow the user to use the macro light for adding light to portraits in poor lighting conditions.
-This is definitely one of the best waterproof cameras which you can buy right away.
+This is definitely one of the better waterproof cameras.Â

-With this our list of best waterproof cameras you can get your hands on in 2020 comes to an end, hope you enjoyed it and we were able to help you in making a choice!
+With this our focus on, “Which are 11 best budget waterproof cameras?” comes to an end.
+I hope you enjoyed reading which cameras are making a splash and which one’s needed a dunk, and we were able to help you in making a choice.
 If you use any of these best waterproof cameras, do let us know in the comments section below.Â